 You get the sense that the T5 II ANC is the product of three different design teams: one excelled with the case, one did an alright job with the app—save for the off-beat organization and the weird Bluetooth connection pop-up, and another team did okay with the buds.
 The quality of the case just doesn’t jive with the sort of bulky fit of the buds.
 Adorning both with the same vintage logo doesn’t marry the awkward couple either.

 Like a cheerleader, you want the T5 II ANC to secure a win, but unfortunately, it stands as evidence that a proper fit trumps pretty much everything else.
 The T5 II ANC might not work for you unless you have historically easy-to-fit ears.
 Anyone who has smaller ears should purchase this from a retailer with a forgiving return policy just in case.
 Battery life is low for true wireless earbuds these days too.
-For the person who the T5 II ANC fits, it’s a fun set of buds.
+For the person who the T5 II ANC fits, it’s a fun set of buds, if a bit expensive.

 What should you get instead of the Klipsch T5 II ANC?

-The Klipsch T5 II True Wireless ANC is not cheap at about $300 USD (although you can find it for less sometimes), and likely doesn’t bode well for most peoples’ budgets.
-If you like everything else about the T5 II ANC but don’t need noise cancellation, try the non-ANC Klipsch T5 II.
+The Klipsch T5 II True Wireless ANC is not cheap at about $300 USD (although you can find it for less), and likely doesn’t bode well for most peoples’ budgets.
+If you like everything else about the T5 II ANC but don’t need noise cancellation, try the non-ANC Klipsch T5 II $125 at Amazon.
 You can sometimes find it for about half the price.
 It comes with a better aptX codec and while we haven’t had a chance to test it, the housing shape appears the same so the isolation likely works very well.
 In other words, you don’t get ANC, but you still get really good isolation.